ishxiao/blog/_posts/2017-07-02-how-to-solve-gamma-function.md

 II.
 Numerical analysis

 Evaluate Gamma function in matlab.

-1. Evaluate the gamma function with a scalar and a vector.
+1.Evaluate the gamma function with a scalar and a vector.

 ```
 >> y = gamma(0.5)